jivansanpe/OFGCAPP/README.md

 ionic serve
 ```
 ## API Testing
-If you want to test the API and check the different endpoints before jumping in you are free to check the
+If you want to test the API and check the different endpoints before jumping in, feel free to check the
 [Postman documentation](https://documenter.getpostman.com/view/23478629/2s8YzZPe45).

 ## Data Model